 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 A Serpent's Tooth

-It is part of the Walt Longmire #9 series and is a This mystery is a hardcover edition that was published by Viking Adult on June 4, 2013 and has 335 pages.
+It is part of the Walt Longmire #9 series and is a mystery that was published by Viking Adult on June 4, 2013 and has 335 pages.